-If only we had a dollar for every time we’ve obsessively scrubbed our hands with globby, Sad Flubber hand soap during the pandemic (we’d def have more than those stimulus checks, but let’s not go to there right now).
-Ideally, the only places where we should be squirting cheap, skin irritating foam on our hands is at The Bar (RIP) or the airport, and as we continue to wait out a safe return to both, one thing has become clear: We have to keep shaking up our at-home brain breaks and self-esteem—starting with our hands.
+If only we had a dollar for every time we’ve obsessively scrubbed our hands with globby, Sad Flubber hand soap over the last few years.
+Ideally, the only places where we should be squirting cheap, skin-irritating foam on our hands is at The Bar (RIP) or the airport, and as we continue to wait out a safe return to both, one thing has become clear: We have to keep shaking up our at-home brain breaks and self-esteem—starting with our hands, and some fancy hand soap.

 Say what you will, Aesop's ever-popular hand wash still slams.
 Citrusy, woody, and thoroughly “herbaceous,” this hand soap makes us feel both worldly and down-to-earth, like Francis Mallmann has roasted our hands over a spit and doused them in the nectar of the gods.
 The amber bottle is so iconic, it's become a status symbol—and it's big enough to make the price tag well worth it.